necrose99/frabjous/README.md

 Yet another personal [Gentoo](https://gentoo.org/) overlay.
 This overlay contain only ebuilds for packages that I'm interested in.
 It also include support for the upcoming `libressl` USE flag.
 So, for now I recommend to use this overlay in conjunction with the [libressl](https://github.com/gentoo/libressl) repository.

 **DISCLAIMER:** This repository contains experimental ebuilds with extra added features.
 Use at your own risk!
-However, I've been using these packages in a production environment without any problems.
+However, I've been using these packages in a production environment without major problems.

 ## How to install the overlay
 You must have both `dev-vcs/git` and `app-portage/layman` installed on your system for this to work: `layman -a frabjous`